DarthBenro008/app-brickie/README.md

 **For Flutter Builds :**

-Specify the abi type you want to build , if you dont specify any by default it will build Fat APK.
+Specify the abi type you want to build, if you dont specify any by default it will build Fat APK.

 |   ABI Type  |            Code           |
 |:-----------:|:-------------------------:|